DrMarc/slab/docs/sounds.rst

 .. _spectral_features:

-You can also extract common features from sounds, such as the :meth:`.crest_factor` (a measure of how 'peaky' the waveform is), or the average :meth:`.onset_slope` (a measure of how fast the on-ramps in the sound are---important for sound localization).
+You can also extract common features from sounds, such as the :meth:`.crest_factor` (a measure of how 'peaky' the waveform is), the average :meth:`.onset_slope` (a measure of how fast the on-ramps in the sound are---important for sound localization), or the :meth:`.spectral_coverage` (the fraction of the spectrogram containing energy as a measure of the masking ability of a sound).

 Features of the spectral content are bundled in the :meth:`.spectral_feature` method.
 It can compute spectral centroid, flux, flatness, and rolloff, either for an entire sound (suitable for stationary sounds), or for successive time windows (frames, suitable for time-varying sounds).
 * The centroid is a measure of the center of mass of a spectrum (i.e. the 'center' frequency).
 * The flux measures how quickly the power spectrum is changing by comparing the power spectrum for one frame against the power spectrum from the previous frame; flatness measures how tone-like a sound is, as opposed to being noise-like, and